appbaseio/reactive-manual/content/docs/advanced/SSR.md

 yarn add emotion-server
 ```

-We will also utilise: `babel-plugin-direct-import` and `babel-plugin-emotion` primarily to generate an optimised build for our app.
+We will also utilise `babel-plugin-direct-import` and `babel-plugin-emotion` primarily to generate an optimised build for our app.
 So make sure that you install:

 ```
 yarn add -D babel-cli babel-core babel-loader babel-plugin-direct-import babel-plugin-emotion babel-plugin-transform-class-properties babel-plugin-transform-object-rest-spread babel-preset-env babel-preset-next babel-preset-react